djbender/pipes/README.md

 ### Routes

 To begin with, in pipes you create a set of routes.
-Routes are defined as a plain old ruby hash which for convention's sake we put in routes.rb.
+Routes are defined as a plain old ruby hash which for convention's sake are put in routes.rb.
 Keys are strings and for now they take on this format `[GET] /make_something`

 The format is the http verb in brackets followed by a space and the url after that.